mutugi001/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link - Create a symbolic link
 14-copy_html - copies all the HTML files from the current working directory to the parent of the working directory 100-lets_move - moves all files beginning with an uppercase letter to the directory /tmp/u.
-101-clean_emacs - t deletes all files in the current working directory that end with the character ~.
+101-clean_emacs - t deletes all files in the current working directory that end with the character ~ 102-tree  - creates the directories welcome/, welcome/to/ and welcome/to/school.